Limited traffic zone: In France

+In Italy

-In most Italian LTZs (ZTLs), vehicles transporting people with disability are allowed when displaying the appropriate badge.
+In most Italian cities that have a zona a traffico limitato (ZTL), vehicles transporting people with disability are allowed when displaying the appropriate badge.
 As Article 47 of the Italian Traffic Code (Codice della Strada) defines bicycles as vehicles, cycling is only allowed if specified on the road sign.
 Unauthorized movement of vehicles in a ZTL is punishable by a fine under Article 7(14) in conjunction with the relevant city ordinance, and the fine is between 83 and 332 euros.

 In 2009 the city of Florence issued an average of 1,253 traffic tickets a day, for an annual revenue of 52 million euro.
-The fines tripled over the previous ten year period.
+The fines tripled over the previous ten-year period.
 In the same year revenues from traffic fines in Milan were 81 million euro.
 About 53% of these fines come from LTZ violations.

-Italian signage

 Entrance signs

 The sign indicating the start of the ZTL is composed of a series of panels.
 The first, mandatory, has a square shape and contains the "no vehicles" sign and the written zona traffico limitato.
 Below this signal other panels are placed are positioned according to the type of ZTL.
 Panels are provided to indicate the period of validity, exceptions or limitations to the prohibition, report the presence of an electronic gate or provide telephone numbers to obtain information on the ZTL.

 To allow drivers to immediately understand if the ZTL is active, municipal administrations often integrate road signs with electronic displays indicating, for example, ZTL attiva (ZTL active) or ZTL non attiva (ZTL inactive).